JunChen22/e-commerce-microservice/README.md

 for the blocking code avoids draining the available threads in the microservice(avoid affecting the non-blocking processing in the microservice).

-Tried separating mbg to another module but kept having problem with it.
-Either maven or IntelliJ error.
-Right now it's kept together and will separate it later.

 API calls and documentations
 - get the whole landscape running then